Mobile Phone Safety

 - As low as 30 minutes a day may be considered "heavy usage" in studies like Interphone, and such heavy usage should be avoided if possible.
 For longer calls, prefer a landline.
 Where unavoidable, use speaker mode or an air tube headset for distance.
 However, note that signals can still have biological effects after 1 meter distance, despite the inverse square law.

 - Choose a provider which supports call forwarding to a landline phone, and use this option when a landline phone is available.
-If possible, turn on your cell phone only for emergencies, and turn it off when not required.
+If possible, turn on your cell phone only for emergencies, and use airplane mode (or turn it off) when not required.
+Just beware that turning off a cell phone can in some cases result in a period of wireless transmission prior to shut off.

 - "Flight" or "airplane" mode can be used when you are using your cell phone for offline uses.
 However, note that even if the high-frequency wireless radiation is off, there can still be significant EMF's in the low frequency range.